Change the payload menu entry menu text using a .txt file (+ add hotkeys)

 To only list an iso on a 32-bit system, you would need this .txt file

-You must use a .mnu file if you want extra features like password protection on the file, as the 'pwd' suffix will not work if you use a .txt file.
+You must use a .mnu file for Windows Installer ISOs or if you want extra features like password protection on the file, as the 'pwd' suffix may not work if you use a .txt file.
 See Password_Protect_64_32.mnu in \_ISO\docs\Sample mnu files for an example.

 Just drag-and-drop your payload file onto the E2B TXT Maker.cmd or E2B MNU Maker.cmd files and it will make the file for you!